holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

     hc run -i http
     ```

-You can send a [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) message to your app using [curl](https://curl.haxx.se/), a little command for making HTTP requests, which is included in the Holochain dev environment.

-You will need to open a new terminal window and enter the nix-shell again:
+You can send a [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) message to your app using [curl](https://curl.haxx.se/), a little command for making HTTP requests.
+It's included in the Holochain dev environment, so if you don't have it installed in your machine, you can open a new terminal window and enter the nix-shell again:

 ```bash
 nix-shell https://holochain.love